-- Communication systems are established that allow staff and families to self-report symptoms and receive prompt notifications of exposures and closures while maintaining confidentiality. - A copy of this protocol is posted at all public entrances to the facility. - Signs are displayed throughout that remind instructors and children of the need for physical distancing and the use of cloth face coverings. - Signs are posted that instruct visitors that they should stay home if sick with respiratory symptoms. - Online outlets of the establishment (website, social media etc.) provide clear information about physical distancing, use of cloth face coverings and other issues.
+- Communication systems are established that allow staff and families to self-report symptoms and receive prompt notifications of exposures and closures while maintaining confidentiality. - A copy of this protocol is posted at all public entrances to the facility. - Signs are displayed throughout that remind instructors and children of the need for physical distancing and the use of masks. - Signs are posted that instruct visitors that they should stay home if sick with respiratory symptoms. - Online outlets of the establishment (website, social media etc.) provide clear information about physical distancing, use of masks and other issues.